-Bas, her longtime friend from the staff of the once active newspaper-cutting agency, meets with Ellen again and starts helping her with house maintenance and keeping the garden.
-He is another suffering, twisted soul and soulmate, who masters his mental life with a daily intake of Prozac, and by now runs a productive gardening centre nearby.
-Ellen, who has started the work on her recently regained garden before she gets bed-ridden, and Bas, the expert gardener, work extensively with the cultivation of ornamental plants and communicate partly in the language of horticulture – another intermittently intruding medium that contributes to opening textual imaging ruptures, which then also trigger memories for Ellen. – As far as Bas is concerned, and importantly, he incidentally finds in Ellen’s house and submits to her, her Dad’s ticket purchase for a holiday trip he had planned for Mom and himself to Florida during the period of Mom’s post-partum depression.
+Basmeets with Ellen again and starts helping her with house and garden.
+He is another twisted soul and soulmate, who masters his mental life with a daily intake of Prozac, and by now runs a productive gardening centre nearby.
+Ellen, who started the work on her recently regained garden before she got bed-ridden, and Bas, the expert gardener, works extensively with the cultivation of ornamental plants and communicate partly in the language of horticulture which then also triggers memories for Ellen. – As far as Bas is concernedhe incidentally finds in Ellen’s house and submits to her, her Dad’s ticket purchase for a holiday trip he had planned for Mom and himself to Florida during the period of Mom’s post-partum depression.
 The sudden appearance of this object, in a sense also a “medium”, finally convinces Ellen that she has judged her Dad wrongly.
-This is clear evidence that Ellen’s Dad did try to help his wife and to prevent their post-birth commotion 25 years ago.
-The turmoil involved, it turns out, continuous with violent bruises, a number of inflicted illnesses, the baby’s cries of suffering, and hospitalisations for little Ida – all of these were also consequences of mother’s violent-aggressive actions.
-Dad did wish to make life easier for his wife, to assist her, to save the children from extra burdens, and to take Mom for a trip of rest and new experiences (although it did not come about) – in the midst of the crisis.
+This is clear evidence that Ellen’s Dad did try to help his wife and to prevent their post-birth commotion twenty-five years ago.
+Dad did wish to make life easier for his wife, to assist her, to save the children from extra burdens, and to take Mom for a trip of rest and new experiences.
 Having gained this insight, a period of guilty shame for, and by now true mourning over her Dad follows for Ellen.
 Her emotions of violent bereavements and of the possible, fundamental betrayal abate.
 By now, she finds reconfirmation of trust and genuine love in her now emerging memory of him.
 He never betrayed or deceived her. – Along the same lines, Bas now purchases Florida tickets for Ellen and himself, and a possible future and life together for them presences itself, and lies at hand, as a family of three.

-Performative, textual-medial action:

-The imaging power of rupture (“sensorial, materially lived insight”)
+The imaging power of rupture